Chapter 7. Using Typeclasses

 Read

-The Read typeclass is essentially the opposite of Show: it defines functions that will take a String, parse it, and return data in a native Haskell type.
+The Read typeclass is essentially the opposite of Show: it defines functions that will take a String, parse it, and return data in any type that is a member of Read.
 The most useful function in Read is read.
 You can ask ghci for its type like this:

 read :: (Read a) => String -> a